Gospel

 - What are your ultimate pursuits?

-- What would you see reversed in our present order?
+- What do you think should be reversed in our present order?

-- Choose one of the Beatitudes that is particularly applicable to you and live it out this week.
-Alternatively, if the language of the ‘woes’ seems aimed at you, take steps to make yourself a little less comfortable or to switch your attention to other things.
+- Choose one of the Beatitudes that specifically applies to you and live it out this week.
+Alternatively, if you feel that the ‘woes’ are directed at you, take steps to make yourself a little less comfortable or switch your attention to other matters.

 - Remember a time of difficulty or suffering in your own life.
-Was there a blessing for you hidden in that experience?
-How and when did you come to realise the blessing born of pain?
+Was there a hidden blessing for you in that experience?
+How and when did you come to realise the blessing that is born from pain?
 Share your stories.

 - This week, repeat the response to the psalm often: